 Tax season is fast-approaching, and you’ll need to distribute employee W-2s by the end of the month.
-Work closely with your payroll provider to ensure you meet the January 31 deadline.
+Work closely with your payroll provider to ensure you meet the January 31 compliance deadline.
 Mark your calendar with key payroll and tax dates to stay on top of filing deadlines.

 The Form W-4 is critically important, as it determines how much is withheld in taxes from employee paychecks.
 Employees wishing to claim exempt status for federal tax withholding in 2018 must file a new Form W-4 by February 15.
 Be sure you have the most up-to-date taxation information as regulations change throughout the year.